University of Minnesota Procedure

 The PI is responsible for identifying actual and potential program income at the proposal stage.
 Any external or internal sale that results from a sponsored activity is likely to be program income.
 If the activity will be partly or fully supported by sponsored funds, it is program income.
 It is appropriate to discuss first with Sponsored Projects Administration (SPA) and, if necessary, the sponsor, whether funded activities might generate program income.

-If the PI anticipates using the income to pay some of the project costs, those funds will be considered program income and must be identified in the PRF.
+If the PI anticipates using the income to pay some of the project costs, those funds will be considered program income and must be identified in the FP.
 For example, if conference fees are used to cover part of the cost of the project, this revenue is still considered program income.

 Some proposal applications provide a separate section for outlining anticipated program income.
 If this information is required, the PI must provide it.